"Reality is merely an illusion, albeit a very persistent one." -Albert Einstein

 Who am I to translate this classic work?

 I someone who feels that the teachings in this book could reach more people if it were explained in a more modern way.
-I am someone who has completed the course several times.
-I have made this work part of my life and I turn to the concepts in this book multiple times a day whenever I feel confused or challenged.
+I am someone who has completed the course several times and have made the daily lessons part of my life.
+I turn to the concepts in this book multiple times a day whenever I feel confused or challenged.
 And I receive practical guidance from the daily lessons that help me live a more peaceful and joyful life.
 The work helps me and I want to make the teachings available to those who do not have the time or patience to sit and plod through the archaic off-putting religious language.
 I want to make the work more relatable to modern vocabulary and modern analogies.
 I am someone who wants to update the Course to a 3.0 version.